Ileies/adhd-tasker/README.md

 # ADHD Tasker
-This project is a simple task management application designed to help individuals with ADHD manage their tasks and stay focused.
-It allows users to create, edit, and delete tasks for specific times during the day, set reminders, and categorize tasks based on priority.
+This project is a simple 24 hour task management application designed to help individuals with ADHD manage their tasks and stay focused.
+It allows users to create, edit, and delete everyday tasks, set reminders, and categorize tasks based on priority.

 ## It works like the following:
 1. Users can create tasks with a title, description, and time.